mozilla/mozilla-opennews/what/fellowships/faq/index.md

 * These semifinalists are contacted for interviews.
 Applicants who are not moving forward in the selection process are notified.

 #### Semifinalists
-* Dan and Erika conduct short, standardized interviews with the  semifinalists, asking a few questions that are about vision and  skills/practical considerations.
+* Our director, Dan Sinker, and program manager, Erika Owens, conduct short, standardized interviews with the  semifinalists, asking a few questions that are about vision and  skills/practical considerations.
 This year, [based on guidance from David Eads at NPR](http://blog.apps.npr.org/2015/07/20/how-to-apply.html), we will send the list of questions to semifinalists in advance, so that they can prepare.
 * The notes from these interviews are submitted back to the news  partners for review, and the news partners are able to pick their top  three finalists from the entire pool of semifinalists, not just the five  they initially submitted.
 (Last year there was a lot of crossover at  this stage.)

 #### Finalists